morgan071801/dig333-devlog/README.md

 BELOW IS A WEEKLY TEMPLATE.
 COPY/PASTE IT TO ADD A WEEK.
 SEE ASSIGNMENTS FOR DETAILS https://docs.google.com/document/d/1PAoPz-3vDPFWS5q9RHRb-dC7T4earpFXJW8w6v9wfZ0/edit -->
+##Currently super behind on my experiments, but will have the documentation up soon

 ## Week 1